tjgq/sane/README.md

 ## BUGS

-API coverage is not yet complete; refer to the bug tracker for the missing stuff.
+All SANE functionality is supported except authentication callbacks (which may be supported one day) and asynchronous I/O (which goes against the spirit of Go and will not be supported).

 The package contains a test suite that runs against the SANE test device.
 However, more testing with real-world devices is always welcome.

 ## LICENSE

-This library is available under a BSD-style license.
+This library is available under the BSD 3-clause license.
 See `LICENSE` for details.

 ## FEEDBACK

 Feel free to report bugs, make suggestions, or contribute improvements!
-You can reach me at `tiagoq at gmail dot com`.